karatelabs/karate/README.md

 If you use the open-source [Eclipse Java IDE](http://www.eclipse.org), you should consider installing the free [Cucumber-Eclipse plugin](https://cucumber.io/cucumber-eclipse/).
 It provides syntax coloring, and the best part is that you can 'right-click' and run Karate test scripts without needing to write a single line of Java code.

-If you use [IntelliJ](https://www.jetbrains.com/idea/), Cucumber support is [built-in](https://plugins.jetbrains.com/plugin/7212-cucumber-for-java) and you can even select a single Scenario to run at a time.
+If you use [IntelliJ](https://www.jetbrains.com/idea/), Cucumber support is [built-in](https://www.jetbrains.com/idea/help/cucumber.html) and you can even select and run a single Scenario at a time.

 ## Maven